USAFA-ECE/ece281-book/book/lab/lab3.md

 - Title Section
 - Abstract
-- Methodology (Design Discussion section only)
+- Methodology (Design Description section only)

-In the Design Discussion section, be sure to include:
+In the Design Description section, be sure to include:

 - functional description of the system
 - block diagram(s) showing major components and signal flow (*hint*: a state transition diagram would work well here)